garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 5 Routing.md

     }
     ```

-1. Add to your `RouteTask` an `onLoadStatusChanged` handler that generates default route parameters when the route task is loaded:
+1. Add to your `RouteTask` an `onLoadStatusChanged` handler that creates default route parameters when the route task is loaded:

     ```
     onLoadStatusChanged: {
         if (Enums.LoadStatusLoaded === loadStatus) {
-            generateDefaultParameters();
+            createDefaultParameters();
         }
     }
     ```

-1. Add to your `RouteTask` an `onGenerateDefaultParametersStatusChanged` handler that sets the route parameters when the default route parameters have been generated, as well as making the routing button visible:
+1. Add to your `RouteTask` an `onCreateDefaultParametersStatusChanged` handler that sets the route parameters when the default route parameters have been created, as well as making the routing button visible:

     ```
-    onGenerateDefaultParametersStatusChanged: {
+    onCreateDefaultParametersStatusChanged: {
-        if (Enums.TaskStatusCompleted === generateDefaultParametersStatus) {
+        if (Enums.TaskStatusCompleted === createDefaultParametersStatus) {
-            routeParameters = generateDefaultParametersResult;
+            routeParameters = createDefaultParametersResult;
             button_routing.visible = true;
         }
     }